The feasibility of multi-graph alignment: a Bayesian approach: Solving the Gaussian model

 From a technical perspective however, this Hamiltonian is not quite what we want.
 Recall that our ultimate goal is to understand to what extent the measure $\Proba_{post}$ concentrates around any given point; and, if it is to be concentrated around a point, we should expect that point to be the ground truth $\pi^*$.
 As a result, it makes sense to renormalise our system, writing

 where the potential $V(\bigma)$ is equal to

 We have split up the potential $V$ into two terms for a couple of reasons.
 The first one is that, viewing $V$ as a quadratic form of $G \in \R^{E} \otimes \R^p$, $V_{\mathrm{diag}}$ contains the block-diagonal terms while $V_{\mathrm{off}}$ contains the off-diagonal blocks.
 (The expression of $V$ as a quadratic form is made explicit in Appendices \ref{quad} and \ref{quad2}.)
 It is typical, when studying quadratic forms of Gaussian vectors, to separate the two; they tend to require different tools.
-The second reason is that $V_{\mathrm{diag}}(\bigma)$ is almost independent from $\bigma$, in a sense which we will make explicit in a moment.
+The second reason is that $V_{\mathrm{diag}}(\bigma)$ concentrates around its mean quite uniformly in $\bigma$, in a sense which we will make explicit in a moment.

 Before moving on, let us briefly explain the structure of the rest of this section.
 Our ultimate goal is to prove that $\Proba_{post}$ concentrates around the true alignment $\bi^*$ (resp. is spread out over the entire state space) if $\eta > 0$ (resp. $\eta < 0$).
 Doing this will require a few steps: